Discussion

 - MEO: medium earth orbit, typical altitude 10,000 to 20,000 km

-- GEO: geosynchronous earth orbit, seven earth radii, one-ninth of the distance to the moon, altitude = 36,000 km
+- GEO: geosynchronous earth orbit, seven Earth radii, one-ninth of the distance to the Moon, altitude = 36,000 km

 - Arthur C. Clarke: In 1945, while still in his late 20s, he was the first to propose the concept of using a network of satellites in the geosynchronous orbit for television and telecommunications